kaw393939/eaikw/docs/lessons/00-foundations-ai-superpowers.md

-## <!-- markdownlint-disable MD046 -->
+---
+layout: lesson.njk

-layout: lesson.njk title: "Lesson 0: Foundations - AI Superpowers & Historical
+title: "Lesson 0: Foundations - AI Superpowers & Historical Context"
+lessonNumber: 0
-Context" lessonNumber: 0 description: Understand AI as discovery not technology, how it gives you superpowers, and the historical context of transformative innovations timeEstimate: 25 minutes level: Foundation tags:
+description: Understand AI as discovery not technology, how it gives you superpowers, and the historical context of transformative innovations
+timeEstimate: 25 minutes
+level: Foundation
+tags:
   - lessons
+  - foundations
-- foundations permalink: /lessons/00-foundations-ai-superpowers/
+permalink: /lessons/00-foundations-ai-superpowers/
 ---

-⏱️ **Time:** 25 minutes
-📚 **Level:** Foundation
+⏱️ **Time:** 25 minutes 📚 **Level:** Foundation 🎯 **Goal:** Understand why AI
-🎯 **Goal:** Understand why AI is a discovery, how it gives you superpowers, and how to think strategically about LLMs
+is a discovery, how it gives you superpowers, and how to think strategically about LLMs

 ---